History of Pakistan: Arab Caliphate

-Turk and Hindu Shahis
+Odi Shahis

 The Turk Shahis ruled Gandhara from the decline of the Kushan Empire in the 3rd century until 870, when they were overthrown by the Hindu Shahis.
 The Hindu Shahis are believed to belong to the Uḍi/Oḍi tribe, namely the people of Oddiyana in Gandhara.

 The first king Kallar had moved the capital into Udabandhapura from Kabul, in the modern village of Hund for its new capital.
 At its zenith, the kingdom stretched over the Kabul Valley, Gandhara and western Punjab under Jayapala.
 Jayapala saw a danger in the consolidation of the Ghaznavids and invaded their capital city of Ghazni both in the reign of Sebuktigin and in that of his son Mahmud, which initiated the Muslim Ghaznavid and Hindu Shahi struggles.
 Sebuk Tigin, however, defeated him, and he was forced to pay an indemnity.
 Jayapala defaulted on the payment and took to the battlefield once more.
 Jayapala however, lost control of the entire region between the Kabul Valley and Indus River.

 However, the army was defeated in battle against the western forces, particularly against the Mahmud of Ghazni.
 In the year 1001, soon after Sultan Mahmud came to power and was occupied with the Qarakhanids north of the Hindu Kush, Jaipal attacked Ghazni once more and upon suffering yet another defeat by the powerful Ghaznavid forces, near present-day Peshawar.
 After the Battle of Peshawar, he died because of regretting as his subjects brought disaster and disgrace to the Shahi dynasty.

 Jayapala was succeeded by his son Anandapala, who along with other succeeding generations of the Shahiya dynasty took part in various unsuccessful campaigns against the advancing Ghaznvids but were unsuccessful.
 The Hindu rulers eventually exiled themselves to the Kashmir Siwalik Hills.